 Snacks (may need to be left in your hotel room or car depending on facility rules)

-Sweater (in case of varying temperatures in rooms)
+Sweater (in case of varying temperatures in session rooms and the vendor hall)

 Take note of where you parked.